NewJerseyStyle/HRM-rnn-base/README.md

 # Hierarchical Reasoning Model

+> ⚠️ Due to hardware constraint this repository is using adam-atan2 implemented in standard Pytorch operators which is not the optimized implemention used in the original HRM repository.

 ![](./assets/hrm.png)

 Reasoning, the process of devising and executing complex goal-oriented action sequences, remains a critical challenge in AI.